Common grasshopper warbler

-The common grasshopper warbler (Locustella naevia) is a species of Old World warbler in the grass warbler genus Locustella.
+The common grasshopper warbler or just grasshopper warbler (Locustella naevia) is a species of Old World warbler in the genus Locustella.
 It breeds across much of temperate Europe and the western Palearctic.
-It is migratory, wintering in north and west Africa.
+It is migratory, wintering across northern tropical Africa just south of the Sahara, and also locally in India.

-This small passerine bird is found in short dense vegetation, often close to water.
+This small passerine bird is found in dense grassland vegetation, often close to water, and usually with a few small scattered shrubs.
 It is a medium-sized warbler about 13 cm long.
 The adult has a streaked brown back and whitish grey underparts which are unstreaked except on the undertail coverts.
 The sexes are identical, as with most warblers, but young birds are yellower below.
 Like most warblers, it is insectivorous.
 Four to seven eggs are laid in a nest on or near the ground in thick vegetation or in a tussock of grass.

-This is a species which skulks in the undergrowth, creeping through bushes and low foliage, and which is very difficult to see except sometimes when singing from a prominent position.
-The song, which gives this species its name, is a monotonous mechanical insect-like reeling, often given at dawn or dusk.
+This is a species which skulks in the undergrowth, creeping through bushes and low foliage, and which is very difficult to see except when singing from a prominent position.
+The song, which gives this species its name, is a mechanical grasshopper-like reeling, often given at dawn or dusk.

 Taxonomy

 The Italian naturalist Ulisse Aldrovandi included the common grasshopper warbler in the second volume of his Ornithologiae.
 Aldrovandi died in 1605 but the volume was not published until 1637.
 In 1760 the French zoologist Mathurin Jacques Brisson included a detailed description of the common grasshopper warbler in his Ornithologie.
 He used the French name La fauvette tachetée and the Latin name Curruca naevia but although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.

-The common grasshopper warbler was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1779 in his Histoire Naturelle des Oiseaux.
+Its first formal scientific description was by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1779 in his Histoire Naturelle des Oiseaux.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Motacilla naevia in his catalogue of the Planches Enluminées; he used the word naevia that had earlier been used by Brisson.

 The type locality is Bologna in Italy.
-The common grasshopper warbler is now one of 20 species placed in the genus Locustella that was introduced by the German naturalist Johann Jakob Kaup in 1829 with the common grasshopper warbler as the type species.
+The common grasshopper warbler is now one of 20 species placed in the genus Locustella that was described by the German naturalist Johann Jakob Kaup in 1829 with the common grasshopper warbler as the type species.
 The genus name Locustella is from Latin and is a diminutive of locusta, "grasshopper".
-The specific naevia is Latin for "spotted ".
+The specific naevia is Latin for "spotted".